kluyckx/solrupdater/README.md

+# SolrUpdater

-# SolrUpdater: a program to extract textual data from a database, de-identify that textual data, and upload it to a dual-core Apache/Solr index
+A program to extract textual data from a database, de-identify that textual data, and upload it to a dual-core Apache/Solr index

-## This program
+### This program

-1- extracts textual data from a database
+1. extracts textual data from a database
-2- performs limited cleaning (strip RTF format) and tokenization of these texts 3- de-identifies (i.e. replaces personally identifiable information with generic placeholders) these texts 4- pushes the result to a dual-core Apache/Solr index
+2. performs limited cleaning (strip RTF format) and tokenization of these texts
+3. de-identifies (i.e. replaces personally identifiable information with generic placeholders) these texts
+4. pushes the result to a dual-core Apache/Solr index

-## Usage of monthlyUpdate.py
+### Usage of monthlyUpdate.py

 There a three basic parameters: OFFLOAD_START, OFFLOAD_END and a True or False to indicate whether the texts need to be de-identified or not.

 Example usage:
 > python src/monthlyUpdate.py 01/2001 02/2001 False

-## Usage of DeIdentifier.py
+### Usage of DeIdentifier.py

 The de-identification works independently of the other parts of SolrUpdater.